KABASINGAarsene/iTABAZA_FOUNDATION/SUPABASE_INTEGRATION.md

-# Supabase Integration Guide for Medistar Hospital Management System
+# Supabase Integration Guide for iTABAZA Hospital Management System

 ## Overview

-This guide explains how to integrate Supabase (PostgreSQL database with real-time features) to replace MongoDB in the Medistar Hospital Management System.
+This guide explains how to integrate Supabase (PostgreSQL database with real-time features) to replace MongoDB in the iTABAZA Hospital Management System.
 Supabase provides:

 - **PostgreSQL Database**: Robust, scalable database
 - **Real-time Subscriptions**: Live updates across the application